geomesa/geomesa.github.io/_posts/2015-05-05-geomesa-deployment.md

   Commands:
-    create           Create a feature definition in a GeoMesa catalog deletecatalog    Delete a GeoMesa catalog completely (and all features in it) describe         Describe the attributes of a given feature in GeoMesa explain          Explain how a GeoMesa query will be executed export           Export a GeoMesa feature
+    create           Create a feature definition in a GeoMesa catalog deletecatalog    Delete a GeoMesa catalog completely (and all features in it) deleteraster     Delete a raster table
+    describe         Describe the attributes of a given feature in GeoMesa explain          Explain how a GeoMesa query will be executed export           Export a GeoMesa feature
     help             Show help
-    ingest           Ingest a file of various formats into GeoMesa list             List GeoMesa features for a given catalog metadata         Write out the metadata for a feature or catalog removeschema     Remove a schema and associated features from a GeoMesa catalog tableconf        Perform table configuration operations
+    ingest           Ingest a file of various formats into GeoMesa ingestraster     Ingest a raster file or raster files in a directory into GeoMesa list             List GeoMesa features for a given catalog metadata         Write out the metadata for a feature or catalog querystats       Export queries and statistics about the last X number of queries to a CSV file. removeschema     Remove a schema and associated features from a GeoMesa catalog tableconf        Perform table configuration operations
 {% endhighlight %}